marks530/ms3_project/README.md

 ## UX

 The design of the web application was to create a repository of information on the operation of a service department in any company.
+As the application was created and developed to be used by a company and its employees and not open to the general public it is not envisaged that there will be huge numbers of users.
+That said the fact that the application is for a commercial enterprise it would certainly be in use every day and that while the number of users would be relatively low, the  number of entries will grow steadly.
+Off-site access is also required.
+The MongoDB database seemed like a good solution with its features like End-to-End Encryption, Sync Data Seamlessly, Global Data Distribution, Real-Time Alerts.
-The challenge was to generate a stucture that embraced all of the important elements that needed to be recorded and would continue to provide assistance to users into the future.
+For the database itself, the challenge was to generate a stucture that embraced all of the important elements that needed to be recorded in the business and would continue to provide assistance to users into the future.
-From my experience in the business I selected the following headers
+From my experience in this type of business I selected the following headers

 * Customer Name - in the this case the end user and buyer of equipment
 * Engineer Name - as the main user and gaining the greatest benefit